listenToRipley/angular/databinding/README.md

 Once you have set the information and passed it to any created method, you will also need to include the decorator `Output`.

 [View example](./src/app/cockpit/cockpit.component.ts)

+#### Alias

+You can provide an alias to your binding.
+Whatever name your use as your bound value within the parent component, you then provide that name to your Input decorator or Output decorator.

 ## Event Binding